THE UNIVERSITY OF HONG KONG

 - All university-affiliated units responsible for organizing or hosting events and activities on campus are responsible for ensuring compliance with the policy.

-- University management is responsible for ensuring that the necessary facilities and procedures are in place to enable implementation of the policy, with support from the Estates, Finance and Enterprises, and Sustainability Offices, the Accommodation Committee, and the Committee on Catering.
+- University management is responsible for ensuring that the necessary facilities and procedures are in place to enable implementation of the policy, with support from the Estates Office and Finance and Enterprises Office.

 - Heads of departments are responsible for ensuring University funds are not used for the purchase of products restricted by the policy.